Problems We Found With Pittsburgh's Drinking Water

-For Hydroviv’s assessment of Pittsburgh, Pennsylvania drinking water, we collected water quality test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of Pittsburgh's tap and drinking water, we collected water quality test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced their water quality test data with toxicity studies in scientific and medical literature.
-The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Pittsburgh’s drinking water.
+The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Pittsburgh’s drinking and tap water.

 Where Does Pittsburgh Source Its Drinking Water?